-As of 31st December 2021, The Council has external borrowing of £186m of which £22m is temporary borrowing with other local authorities.
-The amount of interest paid on the Council's portfolio of loans is a mix of long-term fixed rates of interest and lowrate short term rates of interest (average 5.8% for long-term and circa 0.03% for temporary borrowing).
+As of 31st August 2021, The Council has external borrowing of £189m of which £19m is temporary borrowing with other local authorities.
+The amount of interest paid on the Council's portfolio of loans is a mix of long-term fixed rates of interest and low-rate short term rates of interest (average 5.8%).
 Currently long-term interest rates are around 2% with the Public Works Loan Board.